EnigmaCurry/d.rymcg.tech/step-ca/README.md

 > already exist (it wants to modify an existing config file), and
 > since its supposed to run *before* the step-ca container, we must
 > run it manually, one time only.
 This ensures that `ca.json` now
-> exists in the config volume.
+> exists in the config volume, and now the `config` container can
+> fully manage this file going forward..

+## Install

-Now you can install the service permanently:
+Once configured, you can install the service permanently:

 ```
 make install